FabriceSalvaire/monitor-server/doc/sphinx/source/index.rst

  Installation
 ==============

-The procedure to install MonitorServer is described in the :ref:`Installation Manual <installation-page>`.
+The procedure to install monitor-server is described in the :ref:`Installation Manual <installation-page>`.

 =========
  Testing